-There are two rates in the general rate is 25%
+There are two rates the general rate is 25%

-There is a lower rate of 15%and applies to the first two years profitable trading
+There is a lower rate of 15%and applies to the first two years of profitable trading

 Company tax returns must be completed within 6 months and 25 days (205 days) after the year-end, Taxes are normally paid in April, October, and December at a rate of 18% of the previous company accounting year and tax liability.

-A separate accounting method is applied to larges companies whose turnover in the previous year exceeds a set limit.
+A separate accounting method is applied to large companies whose turnover in the previous year exceeds a set limit.

 Tax is calculated in the normal way starting with the Profit after all expenses, make adjustments for depreciation and goodwill, and adding back disallowable expenses.
-Disallowable expenses are penalties and fines, corporation tax payments, gifts and donations other than approved organisations, asset improvement expenses.
+Disallowable expenses are penalties and fines, corporation tax payments, gifts and donations other than approved organizations, and asset improvement expenses.

 Physical capital gains are taxed as profits.